bring/hedwig/src/shared/components/tab/Tab.md

 # Design guidelines

 > Tabs indicate menu items to aid navigation.
-We use the Bring signal green as an underline to indicate a selected menu item.
+We use the {Brand} signal {color} as an underline to indicate a selected menu item.